neoforge-dev/starter/memory-bank/active-context.md

 9. **ESM URL Scheme Errors in Backup Directories**: There are still ESM URL scheme errors in test files located in the tests/ and tests-backup/ directories.
 While these are not critical for the main application, they do cause the overall test suite to fail.

-10. **Memory Monitor Visual Tests**: The memory-monitor.visual.test.js file has 3 failing tests related to leak detection and expanded state.
-These tests require a deeper understanding of the component's implementation to fix properly.
+10. **Test Organization**: The project has multiple test directories (src/test, tests, tests-backup) which can lead to confusion.
+We need to decide on a clear organization strategy for tests.

 ## Recent Insights